 Maryland Alimony Attorneys Protect Your Future

 Alimony, which is known as spousal support in some states, is intended to give the lesser-earning spouse a chance to become self-supporting.
 Either spouse may be required to pay alimony.
 If the court awards alimony, it typically is “rehabilitative alimony” for a limited period of time.
-Courts prefer alimony not being a permanent obligation.
+Courts prefer that alimony not be a permanent obligation.

 Under Maryland law, alimony can take several forms, including:

-- Alimony pendente lite — Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce, where alimony is requested, and the time the divorce becomes final.
+- Alimony pendente lite: Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce, where alimony is requested, and the time the divorce becomes final.
 The purpose is to maintain the status quo while the divorce proceedings are ongoing.
 A spouse who is awarded alimony pendente lite won’t necessarily be awarded alimony in the final divorce order.

-- Rehabilitative alimony — This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded.
+- Rehabilitative alimony: This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded.
 Rehabilitative alimony typically is tied to a particular goal, such as going back to school or obtaining vocational training.
 Rehabilitative alimony often is awarded for two to five years, but rarely for longer than 10.

 Under Maryland law, a court is to consider the following factors when determining an alimony award: